David Taylor (Wisconsin judge): Career

 At the 1857 Republican State Convention, his name was placed in nomination for Governor of Wisconsin, amidst the rivalry between Edward D. Holton and Walter D. McIndoe.
-But ultimately Alexander Randall was chosen as the consensus alternative.
-Less than a year later, on the resignation of Judge William R. Gorsline, Governor Randall appointed Mr. Taylor Wisconsin circuit court judge for the 4th circuit.
+Ultimately, Alexander Randall was chosen as the consensus alternative.
+Less than a year later, on the resignation of Judge William R. Gorsline, Governor Randall appointed Taylor as Wisconsin circuit court judge for the 4th circuit.
 At the time, the 4th circuit comprised Calumet, Fond du Lac, Manitowoc, and Sheboygan counties.
 The following April, Judge Taylor defeated a challenge from Isaac S. Tallmadge in an election to fill the remainder of Judge Gorsline's term.
 He was subsequently re-elected without opposition in 1862.
-In 1868, Judge Taylor ran for a second six-year term, but was defeated by Democrat Campbell McLean.
+In 1868, Judge Taylor ran for a second six-year term but was defeated by Democrat Campbell McLean.
 Taylor's defeat was considered a major upset, as McLean was a lawyer of little significance who had served a term in the Assembly.
 Taylor was likely hurt among the German American population by his recent opposition to Sunday laws in Wisconsin.

 Undaunted, that fall he entered the race to reclaim his seat in the Wisconsin State Senate.
 Though he won the election, his seat was immediately contested on the grounds that he could not legally receive votes for a legislative seat while serving as a circuit court judge (his judicial term technically did not expire until December 1868).
 A formal complaint was introduced by Democratic Senator Edward S. Bragg in the first weeks of the new legislative session.
 After a brief hearing in the Senate Judiciary Committee, Senator Taylor's victory was certified and he was allowed to resume his duties.
 By far, Taylor's most significant legislative achievement of this term was his leadership in the passage of two resolutions, which led to the abolition of the grand jury system in Wisconsin.

 Revised Statutes

 Taylor did not seek re-election in 1870 and instead set to work on a new compilation of the statutes of Wisconsin with annotations relating to relevant judicial case law.
 Taylor had been appointed to a commission in 1857 which had produced the last compilation of the statutes.
-He published his compilation in 1871 in a 2,200 page compendium commonly referred to as Taylor's Statutes.
+He published his compilation in 1871 in a 2,200-page compendium commonly referred to as Taylor's Statutes.
 When the state found it necessary to produce an updated version in 1875, the Wisconsin Supreme Court chose Judge Taylor as president of the commission managing the new compilation.
 In the meantime, Judge Taylor relocated from Sheboygan to Fond du Lac, Wisconsin, and formed a new law partnership, first with J. M. Gillet, and then with George Eaton Sutherland.